black and white photo taken from above of the Nordic house. A strange creature photoshopped hoovering above the building

 Free entry

-The Membrane explores soil regeneration as a fundamental process that makes earth habitable, enabling life to emerge, persist, and renew itself.
+Membrane explores soil regeneration as a fundamental process that makes Earth habitable, enabling life to emerge, persist, and renew itself.
 Scientific and posthumanist perspectives increasingly describe soil as a self-organising living system: a dynamic, symbiotic process rather than an inert resource.
 Soil embodies both life-generating growth and the vital cycles of decay and decomposition.
 Because of its opacity and non-human temporalities, soil invites speculations, myths, and narratives alongside scientific knowledge.
-Bringing together contemporary artistic practices, The Membrane reveals soil as a multispecies archive and living memory, staging renewed earthly relations beyond anthropocentrism.
+Bringing together contemporary artistic practices, Membrane reveals soil as a multispecies archive and living memory, staging renewed earthly relations beyond anthropocentrism.

 Curator is Thomas Pausz.